Example & Tips

 a good system working for yourself.

-Sometimes, in the interpretations on a handwriting sample,
+Sometimes, in the interpretations on a handwriting sample, you may

 see contradictory paragraphs.
 For instance, microscopic with heavy